famanson/famanson.github.io/_posts/2015-05-07-good-bye-ocado.md

 ## A New World

 BuzzFeed and the like has a lot of these articles where they tell you this many things that you should do before you are 20, or 25, or 30.
-Well, too bad I've done none of those... except for one single thing that has been on my bucket list for a while:
+Well, too bad I've done none of those... except for one single thing that has been on my bucket list to do before reaching the 25 mark:

 *Co-found my first tech start-up company*